Ouertani95/DNA_Shrink/README.md

 All of the scripts are tested using the pylint tool and are conformant with the PEP8 Style guide.

+## Directories :

+- **data** : Folder containing all the created .txt files using DNAshrink
+- **dnashrink** : Folder for dnashrink package containing all the scripts
+- **photos** : Folder containing the images displayed in the README.md file
+- **tutorials** Folder containing the step by step guide for DNA sequence compression and decompression

 ## Installation